Exploring Different Lifestyle Diets

 Vegan Mushroom Asada Tacos

 A Vegan diet excludes all animal products and focuses on plant-based foods like fruits, vegetables, grains, nuts, and seeds.
-Benefits include potential weight loss, lower risk of heart disease, and reduced environmental impact.
+Some of the potential benefits include weight loss, lower risk of heart disease, and reduced environmental impact.

 Vegan vs. Vegetarian: